I was recently interviewed online by NovelPASTimes http://www.novelpastimes.com, a blog for Historical Fiction Lovers. Here is Part One.

 Tell us a little about what you write.

 My writing for the past few years has been devoted to historical fiction.
-“Finding Billy Battles” was the first in a trilogy of novels about William Fitzroy Raglan Battles, his early days in 19th Century Kansas and his eventual journeys and adventures in the Far East, Latin America and Europe.
+“Finding Billy Battles” was the first in a trilogy of novels about William Fitzroy Raglan Battles, his early days in 19th Century Kansas, and his eventual journeys and adventures in the Far East, Latin America, and Europe.
 Subsequently, I have added Books #2 & #3 to the series.
-Book #3 will be available and live on Amazon in late May.
+Book #3 was published in 2018 and I am proud to say in 2019, it won the all-around Best Book of the Year Award from the Chanticleer International Book Awards as well as the Grand Prize in the Goethe Historical Fiction Awards.

 Are you a full-time writer or do you hold a day job?